Shah Commission: Findings

 The commission published its report on the illegal events during the emergency and the persons responsible in three volumes totaling 525 pages.

 The first interim report was submitted on 11 March 1978, dealing with the lead-up to the declaration of the Emergency and the way in which the press was prevented from speaking out.
 The second interim report discussed police actions and the role of Sanjay Gandhi at the Turkman Gate incident in which police fired on a crowd of people protesting against demolition of their houses.
-The final report was issued on 6 August 1978 and covered prison conditions, torture and family plang atrocities.
+The final report was issued on 6 August 1978 and covered prison conditions, torture and family planning atrocities.

 Concerning the circumstances in which the emergency was proclaimed, the commission found that there was no economic crisis and no crisis of law and order.

 The commission decided that the decision to impose Emergency was made by prime minister Indira Gandhi alone, without consulting her cabinet colleagues, and was not justified.

 The report was particularly scathing of Indira Gandhi, her son Sanjay Gandhi, Pranab Mukherjee, Bansi Lal, Kamal Nath and officers belonging to civil services who helped Sanjay Gandhi.

 The commission concluded that during the Emergency the provisions of the Maintenance of Internal Security Act and the Defence of India Rules were not followed but were abused in order to damage political opponents.

 In Chapter XV of the 26 April 1978 Interim Report the Commission said: "The decision to arrest and release certain persons were entirely on political considerations which were intended to be favourable to the ruling party.
 Employing the police to the advantage of one party is a sure source of subverting the rule of law".

 The report found that most Indian Administrative Service officers accepted orders even though they thought these orders were improper and had political motives.
 It said "Even the cream of the talent in the country in the administrative field often collapses at the slightest pressure".
 It described cases of IAS officers practicing "forging of records, fabrication of ground[s] of detention, ante-dating detention orders, and callous disregard of the rights of detainees as regards revocation, parole, etc." The overall picture is that the civil servants felt that they had to show loyalty to the party in power in order to advance their careers.

 The commission found that vagabonds and beggars were forced into sterilization clinics during the emergency by Youth Congress workers and the police.
 Auto-rickshaw drivers had to show a sterilization certificate to get their license renewed.